remindmodel/remind/tutorials/6_Advanced_ChangeInputs.md

 ========================

-1. Check for the current input data revision number in this cluster folder: `/p/projects/rd3mod/inputdata/cache`
+1. Check for the current input data revision number in this cluster folder: `/p/projects/rd3mod/inputdata/cache`.
+Alternatively, run the helper tool `lastRev` (`/p/projects/rd3mod/tools/lastrev`) to get a list of the last five revX.XXX*_remind.tgz items in the default moinput output directory.
 2. Clone the repo `https://gitlab.pik-potsdam.de/REMIND/preprocessing-remind` to your tmp folder on the cluster and edit the `start.R` file by inserting the next revision number.
 If an old revision number is used, the input data will not be recalculated.
 Input data for a new regional resolution will be recalculated based on the existing cache information.

 3. Start the script with